Five of family killed in Prayagraj | Law-Order

 - India

+While the Samajwadi Party attacked the Yogi Adityanath dispensation saying that Uttar Pradesh is ''immersed in crime'', BSP chief Mayawati demanded a thorough probe into the incident Tharwai police station received information around 5.30 am that four-five people have been spotted dead in a house and on reaching there, police found the head of the house, Rajkumar (55), his daughter Manisha (25), his wife Kusum (50), his daughter-in-law Savita (30), and granddaughter Mitakshi (2) dead, Senior Superintendent of Police (SSP) Ajay Kumar said.

 The incident happened on Friday night when Rajkumar's son Sunil was not in the house.
-He had gone to attend a wedding, police said.
+He had gone to attend a wedding.

+The SSP said that prime facie it appears that the deceased were hit with a stick or some blunt weapon and there are injury marks also on the head.

+How the killings took place and other details will be known only after the post-mortem of the dead bodies, the SSP said, adding it will be videographed so that no evidence is left out.

+It was also found that there was a fire in the bedroom of the house which was extinguished by the fire brigade, he said.

+The family members have reached here and talks are being held with them.
+A case has been lodged at Gangapar Tharwai police station area and seven teams have been formed to look into the whole matter, the SSP said.

-They said that a case has been lodged at Gangapar Tharwai police station area.
-A dog squad and forensic team have reached the spot and the evidence is being collected after inspecting the spot, the police said.
+A dog squad and forensic team have reached the spot and the evidence is being collected after inspecting the spot, police said.

+Reacting on the incident, SP president Akhilesh Yadav said ''Under the BJP 2.0, UP immersed in crime.
+Today's testimonial'' and attached the news report of the killing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)